Major Scale Fingerings & Technique

 You will be happy to hear that we finish with a nice simple relationship to remember.
 All scales that start on black keys follow the same left hand fingering except the key of Gb.

-Major Scale Fingerings File Type: pdf
+Major Scale Fingerings PDF File Type: pdf